Godofbrowser/vuejs-dialog/README.md

     close: function | sometimes | A method that can be used to close the dialog if it's in a loading state
     loading: function | sometimes | A method that can be used to stop the dialog loader
     node: DOMElement | sometimes | A DOM element which the directive was bound to, when triggered via a directive
     data: any | always | Data sent with the positive action.
-Useful in prompts or custom components }
+Useful in prompts or custom components where you have multiple proceed buttons
+}

 // Example: